Updated on 21 May 2026

 Step 5: Project Monitoring

-You still have to follow the resources and the progress of the project in order to corroborate the smooth running of the project, bothfrom an economic point of view and from an HR point of view.
+You still have to follow the resources and the progress of the project in order to corroborate the smooth running of the project, both from an economic and HR point of view.

 These two factors are essential for the project to achieve its objectives in practice.